codatio/codat-docs/docs/expenses/faq.md

 	<Question
 		question="Am I able to update an attachment when I have already synced the expense transaction?" answer={`
 Codat writes attachments synchronously to the expense transactions.
 To update any of these documents, you need to remove the attachment directly from the accounting software.
-Next, you need to upload the correct document either directly to the accounting software or using Sync for Expenses.
-When using Sync for Expenses, you benefit from its support for multiple attachments.
+Next, you need to upload the correct document either directly to the accounting software or using Expenses.
+When using Expenses, you benefit from its support for multiple attachments.
 		`}
 	/>
 	<Question
 		question="How do you handle transactions in foreign currency?" answer={`
-Sync for Expenses validates each expense transaction involving foreign currency.
+Expenses validates each expense transaction involving foreign currency.
 We ensure that the combination of participating currencies will be accepted by the target accounting software as a valid expense.
 You can read more about <a href="https://docs.codat.io/expenses/fx-management">expenses in foreign currency</a> and platform support for different transaction types.
 		`}
 	/>
 	<Question